cuzy-app/external-websites/docs/README.md

 ## Usage

-2 possibilities to use this module:
+The module must be activated in a space.
+Then, in the space header controll menu, you can add some websites.

+For each website added, there are 2 possibilities:

 ### Embed external website in Humhub

-**Humhub is host, external website is guest.**
+**Humhub is host, external website is guest and embedded in an iframe.**

 Upload theses files on the external website server:
 ```